 On rainy days - taking in a good flick goes a long way with the kiddos.
 Grab the kids, scoop up some popcorn, sit back, and relax!
 Let's not forget the first kid-friendly cinema with specially created colorful lounges.
 Fancy a fully immersive cinematic experience?
 Cinema City Langham Place is the first cinema in Hong Kong to introduce the exclusive 116-seat 4DX Theater with motion seats and environmental effects such as bubbles, wind, and scent.

 Hong Kong is filled with quirky and novelty eateries.
-Head out to a café with the kids to find some delicious treats and drinks in some of the best themed cafés in town.
+Head out to a café with the kids to find some delicious treats and drinks in some of the best-themed cafés in town.
 For animal lovers, you will have a great time at Cat Island Café or Rabbitland Café both in Causeway Bay.
-Wonder Garden Café is a magical Alice in Wonderland themed cafe filled with delightfully mad dishes.
+Wonder Garden Café is a magical Alice in Wonderland-themed cafe filled with delightfully mad dishes.
+And there's of course the Transformers-themed restaurant that newly opened in Causeway Bay!
+For all themed restaurants in Hong Kong, click here!

 Ten Feet Tall is not your average foot massage spa.
 For families looking for a little chill time together, you can rent a private room, bring along your login for Apple TV, and plug in a movie for the kids while you get your foot rub on!
 Order a fresh coconut juice, cappuccino, even frozen yogurt to enjoy during your pamper session!
-There's also free WiFi.
+There's also free WiFi!
+Click here for all the info!

 When it rains, you can still go swimming!
 Unleash your little flippers on a variety of comfy heated swimming havens right here in the city!
 We love the indoor pool in Sai Wan Ho which has a-rocking' indoor water playground and is cheap!
 Alternatively, you could go luxe and grab a day pass at Ritz-Carlton Hong Kong where you can enjoy views of the harbor rainstorm from the 118th floor's indoor pool.
 For more information on where to get your pool passes, click here.